 Cost: Direct Enrollment Tuition

-The US Dept. Education FLAS Grants provides tuition payment and $2500 stipend
+The US Dept. Education FLAS Grants provides full tuition payment and $2500 stipend

 Room & Board Options: